nielsenjared/nielsenjared.github.io/content/blog/big-o-notation/index.md

 If we’re writing a search algorithm, we won’t always know the query ahead of time.
 If we’re writing a sorting algorithm, we won’t always know the dataset ahead of time.
 What if the query is the very last element or what if the dataset is a real mess.
 We want to know just how poorly our algorithm will perform.

 The worst-case scenario is also known as the “upper bound”.
-Limits again!

 You’re going to encounter a lot of tables like this: